MagnusNilsson/TeamHealthCheck/README.md

 **Questions**

-3.1 Do you feel like the team has clear, measurable goals, and do you know what they are?
+3.1 Do you feel like you have a good understanding of the team’s / project’s vision and roadmap?
 1 - 5

-3.2 Do you feel like the roles and responsibilities in the team are clearly defined?
+3.2 Do you feel like the team has clear, measurable KPIs or goals, and do you know what they are?
 1 - 5

-3.3 Do you feel like you have a good understanding of the team’s / project’s vision and roadmap?
+3.3 Do you feel like the roles and responsibilities in the team are clear enough to you?
 1 - 5

 3.4 Is there a prioritised “backlog” or checklist of items to accomplish?
 1 - 5